abbasmammadov/JunctionAsia2023_SOLUM/README.md

 * For Customers, Using word2vector models, we calculated semantic similarity of goods so that we can recommend related products for our customers.

 * In addition to the above use-cases, we also leveraged the device so that it can accurately track, and lead customers to empty parking lots using Object detection algorithms which are used to detect cars.
-For details on how to run our object detection model: please visit the README file inside the folder 'improved_car_parking_lot'.
+For details on how to run our object detection model: please visit the following [README](https://github.com/abbasmammadov/JunctionAsia2023_SOLUM/blob/main/improved_car_parking_lot/README.md).

 Under the root directory